yuvarani03/think-with-react/README.md

 In this exercise, you will try to setup the react application.
 As you can see react is a javascript library to create super cool reusable UI.
 Our goal is to understand the ways in which you can include react to your application.

-We will divide our work into four parts:
+We will divide our work into three parts:

 - part I - Include react library in your html file
 - part II - Use JSX and babel compiler
 - part III - By using npm/yarn
-- part IV - By using typescript

 So let's get started!